 Clinical medical assistants handle a variety of clinically related tasks, depending on the laws of the state in which they work.
 Clinical medical assistants may prepare patients for examinations, take medical histories, and assist the physician during an examination.
 As a clinical medical assistant, you might explain medical procedures to patients, call in prescriptions to pharmacies, collect laboratory specimens, and sterilize medical instruments.
 Additional duties might include drawing blood, removing sutures, and administering electrocardiograms.

 As a medical assistant, you might specialize in a particular field.
 You could be assigned duties that reflect your areas of expertise.
 For example, optometric assistants work closely with optometrists in testing patients' eyes, teach patients how to use contact lenses, and assist the optometrist during an eye exam.
 As a podiatric medical assistant, you might help cast feet and assist the podiatrist in surgery.
 Medical lab assistants work primarily in the lab, with duties related to testing and documenting specimens.

 You will also be able to choose from a range of professional settings, including:

 - Colleges, universities, and professional schools

 Topics You Will Study

-As a student in the Harris School Medical Assistant Program, you will gain knowledge in a number of fields to help you prepare for certification as a PMA.
+As a student in the Harris School Medical Assistant Program, you will gain knowledge in a number of fields.
 Topics you will study might include: